slovnicki/beamer/website/README.md

 ## WIP

-This is a very early stage work in progress, but the end goal is for it to be self-explanatory and providing much more in depth topics than original README.
+This is a very early stage work in progress, but the end goal is for it to be self-explanatory and providing much more in depth topics than the original README.